dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/README.md

 - **Week 2**: Work through the third set of examples on user input and the `Scanner`.
 Pay carefuly attention to the `InchesToCentimeters` example, which is a basic template for writing unit conversion programs with user input.
 After doing that, you should be able to complete the first three deliverable problems.
 Start working on Chapter 3 in the ZyBook.

 - **Week 3**: Finish the last two deliverable problems.
-The `MagicEightBall` problem should be easy, since you only need to adjust the template.
-The RPS problem is more involved, but gives you step-by-step instructions.
+The RPS problem is the more involved of the two, but gives you step-by-step instructions.
 Finish Chapter 3 of the ZyBook.

 As you're working, remember: